Representing rational integers by generalized quadratic forms over quadratic fields: Acknowledgments

 \section{Acknowledgments}

 This research project was accomplished at the Student Number Theory Seminar at Charles University.
-We thank V\'{i}t\v{e}zslav Kala for organizing the seminar.
-We also thank Nicolas Daans for suggesting the proof of \Cref{propRepZero} and Pavlo Yatsyna for his recommendation of the reference \cite{Ca}.
+We thank Nicolas Daans, V\'{i}t\v{e}zslav Kala and Pavlo Yatsyna for their helpful suggestions and the anonymous referee for their constructive feedback.